 In addition to this, a large number of activated inflammatory T cells can be seen, of which CD8+ T cells are predominant in the epidermal layer and CD4+ T cells in the dermal layer of skin.19 Skin biopsy is also helpful to rule out any suspected fungal infections.
 In nail psoriasis, a nail sample can also be tested to rule out fungal nail infection.

 Laboratory investigations like rheumatic factor and uric acid levels can be done to differentiate psoriatic arthritis from rheumatoid arthritis and gouty arthritis respectively.
 But uric acid levels may sometimes be elevated even in the pustular type of psoriasis.
 Radiographs of the involved joints may also be necessary for certain situations to differentiate from psoriatic arthritis.

-Common dermatological conditions similar to appearance to psoriasis are discoid eczema, lichen planus, atopic and contact dermatitis, tinea corporis and pityriasis rosea.
-Lichen planus has violaceous lesions and mucosa are also involved.
+Common dermatological conditions similar to the appearance of psoriasis are discoid eczema, lichen planus, atopic and contact dermatitis, tinea corporis, and pityriasis rosea.
+Lichen planus has violaceous lesions and mucosa is also involved.
 Pityriasis rosea which may be confused with guttate psoriasis has pink oval papules or patches and; face and distal extremities are usually spared.
 Fungal infections can be differentiated testing for a skin biopsy.
-Occasionally secondary syphilitic rash can be confused with psoriasis, but the lessons here are usually copper colored with frequent palms and soles involvement.
+Occasionally secondary syphilitic rash can be confused with psoriasis, but the lessons here are usually copper-colored with frequent palms and soles involvement.